 1. Broad-Spectrum Sunscreen

 It’s a fact that sun exposure is one of the primary causes of all the signs of ageing so adequate, daily sun protection a MUST.
 A broad-spectrum sunscreen is the ultimate anti-ageing must-have because it blocks both UVA rays which cause ageing and UVB rays which cause burning.
 The recommended daily value is SPF 30, and it’s important to remember that reapplication throughout the day is also essential.
 You can find both mineral and chemical broad-spectrum sunscreens; the former work by sitting on top of the skin and deflecting the sun’s rays, the latter absorbs into the skin to prevent the rays from damaging the cells.
 It’s a matter of personal preference, though mineral options are less likely to irritate sensitive skin.
-Find it in Dr Grandel UVA 30 or Skin Affair SPF 15 Moisturiser with Blue Light Blockers.
+Find it in Skin Affair SPF 15 Moisturiser with Blue Light Blockers or Environ RAD Mineral Sunscreen SPF15.

 The outermost layer of your skin is known as the skin barrier, and its primary role is keeping hydration in and all the irritants away.
 Ceramides are lipids that keep this barrier strong and healthy, sealing moisture into the skin.
 In terms of anti-ageing, the more hydrated your skin is, the more youthful it will look.
 They’re an effective ingredient for any skin type including eczema-prone skin types.
 Find ceramides in Dr Grandel Beautygen Renew Caps.

 Collagen is one of the most important proteins in your skin, the foundation for keeping it strong and firm so it makes sense that collagen would be a great anti-ageing ingredient.
 Topically, it’s not an activity that can make a big difference, largely due to the fact that it’s a big molecule that is challenging to get into the skin.
-For best results try Gold Collagen which is ingestible liquid collagen which is 10x more effective than pills.
+For best results try Dr Grandel Pro-Collagen Concentrate.

 4. Glycolic Acid

 Part of a group of acids known as alpha-hydroxy acids, this one is distinct in having the smallest molecular size, so it can penetrate deepest into the skin.
 Glycolic acid features the traditional exfoliating benefits of any AHA, gently dissolving the bonds between dead skin cells to improve skin texture, tone, and pore size.
-Find it in the QMS Active Exfoliant.
+Find it in the QMS Active Exfoliant and Nimue Active Gel.

 5. Lactic Acid